User Menu

 THERE IS ZERO TOLERANCE FOR ABUSE OF OTHER USERS OR STAFF.
 Hateful words toward users or staff will result in loss of privileges to use the site.
 There is no trial, tribunal, or appeal.
 If you can't say something nice, don't say anything at all.

-Q. Why is the 'Search' function so slow??
+Q. Why is the 'Search' function so slow?
+Also, I sometimes see raw HTML in it?

 Search has some major issues due to the underlying framework and code that have not proved easy to fix.
 In the meantime, use this search page instead, which is much faster: